nicokist/dnanexus_working_environment/README.md

 Usage:
 `dx run my_cwick --ssh -i "image=nicokist/dnanexus_working_environment"`

+Note that it may take some time (~5 min) to download the docker image, during this time the message "Waiting for the cwic container to start.." will be shown.

+By default these containers are not persistent.

 ## Requirements
 The my_cwick applet needs to be present in the project you're working on.
 Either copy it over from another project or build it as follows: